 Activity #1 – Ancient Greece Vocabulary

 First, present the vocabulary words.
 Definitions are included in the Google Slide presentation to help with this.

 Study – Next have students practice using the words.

 Paper Option #1 – Have students create a vocabulary card for each word.

-Digital Option #2 – The vocabulary practice pages in Google Slides has a box on the left sides of the pages for students to type definitions.
+Digital Option #2 – The vocabulary practice pages in Google Slides have a box on the left sides of the pages for students to type definitions.

-Practice – Finally student complete a practice exercise found in the vocabulary booklet or the digital option found in Google Slides.
+Practice – Finally students complete a practice exercise found in the vocabulary booklet or the digital option found in Google Slides.

 Activity #2 – Read Ancient Greece Article

 Next, have students read the assigned article(s).
 You have three options for presenting this article to students.

 - Have students read the assignment online on my website.
 One advantage to this is the website contains extra pages that are not presented using the other two methods.
 This is great for differentiated instruction as you can assign additional reading material to your more advanced students.
 Another advantage is students go directly to the website to read.
 This means no downloading to Google Drive or making printable copies.